rotated8/dotfiles/README.md

 - [Neovim](https://neovim.io/) - A performant, modern version of Vim.
 Must be 0.9.0 or later.
 Use the [Linux install instructions](https://neovim.io/doc/install/#linux) for prebuilt archives.
+- [uv](https://docs.astral.sh/uv/) - All the Python management you could need.
 - [ripgrep](https://github.com/BurntSushi/ripgrep) - Grep, but written in Rust, with a slightly different feature set.
 Benchmarks suggest it is faster.
 - [hyperfine](https://github.com/sharkdp/hyperfine) - A commandline tool for benchmarking tasks.